JoeRu/bwh-detector/README.md

 * the correspondig Class-Naming-File

 The training of the weights-file is time- and power-consuming; and espacialy for Bees, Wasps and Hornet (#bwh) not an easy thing to do;

+# Project-Content
+## Config and Weights
+This Repository contains several *config* and *weights*-Files in **ongoing** state.
+The quality is actually good for the use it was initialy created:

+### Intended Use of this repositoy
+The [BeeCam](https://imkerverein-usingen.de/bee-cam/) is a [4MP-Webcam](https://reolink.com/de/product/rlc-410w/).
+A lower resulotion may work but quality may differ; The distance to the #Bee-Hive is about 50-60 cm.

 # Problems
 ## Resolution of the Object